mietek/halcyon-website/pages/reference/index.md

 > Type:                | version number
 > Command-line option: | `--ghc-version=`…

-Default version of GHC to install or restore as part of the GHC layer.
+Default version of GHC to install or restore in the [GHC layer](/guide/#ghc-layer).

-Used when deploying an application with no constraints specified, or when deploying an environment only.
+Used when deploying an application with no constraints specified, or when deploying an [environment](#environment) only.

 Supported versions include: